-Following a recent homework review, a new and improved electronic homework model has been introduced that co-exists with the traditional student planner, now known as a Learning Journal.
-Pupils can continue to record homework tasks issued in class in their Learning Journal but also have access to an online tool called Show My Homework (SMHW) that allows them to see the details of the tasks they have been set, all their deadlines and their submission status.
+Following a recent homework review, a new and improved electronic homework model has been introduced that co-exists with the traditional student planner, now known as Pocket Diaries.
+Pupils can continue to record homework tasks issued in class in their Pocket Diaries but also have access to an online tool called Show My Homework (SMHW) that allows them to see the details of the tasks they have been set, all their deadlines and their submission status.